 where O is the observed value, S is the simulated value, and O is the mean of the observed values.
 NSE values range from -∞ to 1.0 where one represents a perfect fit with the observed data.

-Observed discharge data from the mainstem of Taylor Creek near the outlet was obtained from Seattle Public Utilities (station 401), which consisted of daily discharge data between January 2004 and July 2016 (Seattle Public Utilities, 2016).
-Calibration was performed with daily data from 2004-2009 and tuned the parameters shown in Table 3.
+Observed daily discharge data from the mainstem of Taylor Creek near the outlet was obtained from Seattle Public Utilities (station 401) for a period of record between January 2004 and July 2016 (Seattle Public Utilities, 2016).
+Calibration was performed with daily data from 2004-2009 and tuned the parameters (Table 3).

 <Insert Table 3 Here>